12 out of 1601 in Adirondack Park # 12 out of 3825 in New York # 11 out of 126 in High Peaks Wilderness # 12 out of 591 in Essex County # 5 out of 24 in the Marcy Group # 12 out of 1678 in the Adirondack Mountains

-Gray Peak is most frequently climbed from Lake Tear of the Clouds, with approaches via Elk Lake or Upper Works.
-Gray is the highest peak in the Adirondacks without a maintained and marked trail.
-This fact, combined with the somewhat limited view from Gray's summit, means that it is less frequently climbed than many shorter peaks.
+Gray Peak can be climbed on an unmarked trail from Lake Tear of the Clouds, which can be approached from the Elk Lake or Upper Works parking lots.
+It is the highest peak in the Adirondacks without a maintained and marked trail.

 There's a hiking trail (T2) called Gray Peak Trail leading to the summit.
 Gray Peak is one of the 1 peaks along the Gray Peak Trail.